keshan-dev/cafora_coffee_php/README.md

 This project was developed as part of academic and professional practice, focusing on *modern UI/UX, **security best practices, and **clean code principles*.

 ---
+## ✨ Key Features

+### 👥 User-Side (Frontend)
+- 📦 *Product Catalog* – Browse coffee varieties with names, descriptions, prices, and availability.
+- 🔎 *Search & Filter* (planned) – Find coffee by category, type, or price range.
+- 📱 *Responsive Design* – Works seamlessly on desktop, tablet, and mobile.
+- 📝 *Contact Form* – Customers can reach out for inquiries or feedback.